 Why the Ninja Foodi 5-in-1 Air Fryer Is My Go-To Kitchen Gadget

 Wondering if the Ninja Foodi Air Fryer is right for you and your family?
-Read our full review on the pros and cons, plus how to get the most out of this handy appliance.
+Read our full review and learn how to get the most out of this handy appliance.

 I'll admit, I was late on the air fryer train.
 I thought, why get another appliance when my convection oven pretty much does the same thing?
 Well, I was very, very wrong.
 I finally decided to cave in and try one, and the Ninja Foodi 5-in-1 Air Fryer had the best reviews and seemed like a good fit for my family of two.